 COMMENTS ON BOOKS

-Click here for a website which accesses a series of videos in which I read and discuss my long poem Coming to Jakarta, and also my latest book of shorter poems, Tilting Point.
+Click here for a website which accesses a series of videos in which I read and discuss my long poem Coming to Jakarta, and also my book of shorter poems, Tilting Point.

 To hear my September 2011 reading of my poetry in Longfellow House, Cambridge, click